utkarsh-ut9/LibraryManagementSystem/README.md

 TO RUN THE PROJECT:
 1. Double click on the Login.java frame and press SHIFT + F6 to run the project
+2. To navigate to Login.java see the image.png in the repository.
+Choose LibMgmt > Src > libmgmt > Double click Login.java